Top Apparel Brands for HBCU Students

 African American College Alliance (AACA) celebrates the connection between hip hop and Black culture.
 The streetwear brand, created in 1991 by Howard University alumnus Chris Latimer, features colorful sweats, tees, and hats with the AACA logo.
 AACA also gives a percentage of its proceeds to the HBCUs linked to its brand.

-Typical Price of Apparel: $$$$
+Typical Price: $$$$

 Haute Greek Couture

 Haute Greek Couture (HGC) apparel, created by Marcia Smith in 2006, unites a '90s aesthetic with a desire to uplift the Black community.
 Marcia started HGC at Howard University, making shirts for sororities and fraternities on campus.
-HGC now designs and sells custom apparel with statements and prints that promote Black culture.
+HGC now designs and sells custom clothes with statements and prints that promote Black culture.

-Typical Price of Apparel: $$$
+Typical Price of Clothes: $$$

 HBCU Alum

-Typical Price of Apparel: $$$
+Typical Price: $$$

 HBCU Culture Shop

-Typical Price of Apparel: $$$
+Typical Price: $$$

 HBCU Grad